 The male gaze is a term used in feminist theory to talk about media, often visual media like comic books, art pieces, movies, and television.
 Representation of women from the male gaze means that female characters are to cater to and represent only the fantasies of male authors and readers.
 This has been a long-standing issue in comic books, where heroines are often depicted from a man’s point of view: their body proportions, outfits, and situations were made to please the man reading/watching.
 A great example is Wonder Woman’s uncanny ability to be constantly be tied up by other women and men in order to be saved by a brave man, a noted element that has been officially tied to the creator’s interest in BDSM.

-But on the other side of that coin is the idealization of hyper-masculine bodies.
+But on the other side of that coin is the idealization of hyper-masculine bodies, especially in the MCU.
 On the page, Chris Rob Liefeld’s creations had just as unrealistic proportions as the women who constantly seem to be missing a spine in their poses.
 The difference here is that when women are animated or written from the male gaze, they were only objects in their stories and not actors with agency.

 With hyper-masculine and unrealistic bodies, male characters did not have their agency or stories hurt by this, they were still the saviors, not victim.
 They were also not just in the story to won and/or screwed (which happens even with female protagonists).
 It’s this balancing of sexuality and capability that male characters have had in comics that, in my opinion, bring forth a new wave of sexualizing characters in comic book movies (CBMs), in a healthy and unproblematic way (this extends to women).